 Meanwhile, at Dr. Martin Couney’s Infant Incubators, guests could, for 25 cents, view premature babies cared for in the facility, a free service that was supported by the exhibit cost.

 There were also daily processions and many performing elephants, including Topsy, the notorious pachyderm who was electrocuted by Thomas Edison for the killing three trainers (one of whom had fed her a lit cigarette).
 The “electric Eden” of Luna Park was draped in over 200,000 lights, glowing at night like a mirage.
 The park closed in 1946 after an economic decline fueled by several fires.

-Increased crime and beach pollution during the 1980s and 1990s did nothing to improve Coney Island’s image (neither did the urban dystopia depicted in The Warriors) , yet it kept going, with visitors arriving, albeit in reduced numbers, each summer.
+During the 1980s and 1990s, increased crime and beach pollution did nothing to improve Coney Island’s image (neither did the urban dystopia depicted in The Warriors).
+Yet, it kept going, with visitors arriving, albeit in reduced numbers, each summer.
 The Moses-era zoning regulations were finally reversed and several community groups worked to improve the area while preserving its character.
-Dick D. Zigun founded Coney Island USA in 1980, which continues to operate out of the former Childs Restaurant building on Surf Avenue.
-The 1917 terracotta building maintains Coney Island’s history museum and hosts freak shows and strongman competitions that bring back some of the old spirit.
-Zigun also founded the famous Mermaid Parade, which has been held each summer since 1983.

 Two large companies, Zamperla and Thor Equities, now own significant parts of Coney Island, and Zamperla opened a new amusement park in 2010, resurrecting the name, if not the freewheeling weirdness, of Luna Park.